Where to Stay in Costa Rica First Time: 16 Best Areas

 Stay In Nosara If you are attending a yoga retreat; you want to see nesting sea turtles; you don’t plan to rent a car; you want quiet, secluded beaches to surf or relax on.

-Best places to stay in Nosara:
+Best places to stay in Nosara for first-time visitors:

 🔍MORE HOTEL DEALS IN NOSARA